yveshanoulle/Toolbox-for-the-Agile-Coach-Visualization-Examples-FR/README.md

 The project for the French translation.

 The idea is to do the translation page per page.
-To show to others you will work on a page, you add your name to the page and commit to github.
-Please only one page at the time.
+To show to others you will work on a page, you add your name to the page file name and commit to github, ie page60_JGdB.txt Please only one page at the time.
 When you are finished you can commit your translation and remove your name.
 (And start a new page if you feel like it...)

-When you are ready, you change the name of the file to page_xxx.txt
+When you are ready, you change the name of the file to page_x_xxx.txt
 F. ex. page1.txt changes to page_0_001.txt
 That way the pages at the top are also the pages not yet done.